UrbanCompass/vinyl/README.md

 This library has been integrated for network calls in mobile development/testing.
 Has been a boon for reducing the execution times for backend services that pull data from database & other service calls.
 It has also made most of the mocks unnecessary as playback is going to act as a mock and provide the actual response stored earlier.

+## What was the impact after integrating Vinyl?

+### Integration at the speed of Unit Tests
+Integration tests typically have long execution times as it accesses external resources for loading data.
+This poses a huge challenge, if we have to run integration tests more frequently (as frequent as the unit tests).
+With Vinyl recording the data for external interactions, it acts as a stub playing back the recorded data for the given inputs.
+This makes the integration tests run faster by multifold.

+### Developer Productivity
+Vinyl was integrated with Android App with the capacity to record all network calls.
+Working from remote location, we had a higher latency (>100ms) to most of the apis and subsequently accessing all screens in mobile takes more time due to the high network latency.
+Post integration, the development iterations are faster as screens respond in a fraction of the second.

+### Test Stability
+If the dependent services are down due to restarts or other external issues, we would have the concern of flaky integration tests.
+With Vinyl, we avoid the dependency on external resources altogether thereby improving the stability and reliability on our integration tests.

 ## How to integrate Vinyl into existing code?
 Below is a generic mechanism to integrate the library into existing codebase.